lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session3_data_ui_params.gif)

+# That's it for modeling to learn how to produce team data for simulation.

+Next is our Done/Do review.
+Today we produced data for the *Modeling to Learn* simulation user-interface or sim UI.
+Before next time, we will find something in the team data table and complete the mtl.how/menu to prioritize our team needs.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We produced Team Data for the sim UI. |  [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_menu.png" height = "75" width = "110">](http://mtl.how/menu) Find something in the team data table and complete the mtl.how/menu. |

+Until next time, thank you for *Modeling to Learn*!